nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Ability to delete persons

-This section explains the implementation of the Delete Task feature via the `delete_person` command.
-The `DeletePersonCommand` causes the specified `Task` identified using the `Index` to be deleted from the Unique Person List in the application.
-There is one compulsory field which is the Index of the Task to delete.
+This section explains the implementation of the Delete Person feature via the `delete_person` command.
+The `DeletePersonCommand` causes the specified `Person` identified using the `Index` to be deleted from the UniquePerson List in the application.
+There is one compulsory field which is the Index of the Person to delete.

 Below is the sequence diagram outlining the execution of `DeletePersonCommand`.